Installing on Azure Kubernetes Service (AKS)

 From the Kubernetes service, there are instructions on how to connect that appear when you press the "Connect" button in the command bar at the top of the page.
 Follow the instructions for the "Azure CLI".

 N.B.
-You'll connect from you're computer remotely to the kubernetes cluster.
+You'll connect from you're computer remotely to the kubernetes cluster and to the kots admin console.
 The remote connection is the main way to run the kubectl cli for the kubernetes cluster.

 Verify the connection is working with the command: